jyysherry/jyysherry.github.io/_posts/2018-07-31-my-journey-to-grad-school.md

 #### Disclaimer

 I should clarify explicitly that this post is not about convincing anyone to pursue a PhD.
-The purpose here is to provide some helpful (hopefully) references for the ones who consider graduate school.
+The purpose here is to provide some helpful (hopefully) references for people who consider a PhD in psychology.
 The post intends to cover some personal experience regarding grad school application preparation, the application process and PhD interviews...

 #### Academic interviews